smoeding/puppet-gai/README.md

 ## Setup

+### What gai affects

+The module creates and modifies the `/etc/gai.conf` file.
+The settings in this file can affect the order in which network addresses are used when connecting to a remote host.
+See RFC 3484 for details.

+### Setup requirements

+The gai module requires the Puppetlabs modules `stdlib`.

+### Beginning with gai

-Declare the gai class to install an empty configuration enforcing the default rules.
+Declare the gai class to install an configuration file containing comments only.
+In this case the operating system enforces the default rules.
+RFC 3484 has the details.

 ```puppet
 class { 'gai': }